Cyber Attacks: Common Website Security Threats

-According to recent findings, cyber attacks pose a huge risk for businesses in 2022.
+Cyber attacks pose a huge risk for businesses in 2023.
+According to Hiscox's seventh annual Cyber Readiness Report, majority of businesses have faced cyber attacks.
 Unfortunately, this challenge seems to gain momentum with time.
 Seven of eight countries reported cyber attacks as a major issue in their business in the past few years.

 So what does this mean for website managers?